LeonGuertler/TextArena/textarena/envs/TwoRoomsAndABoom/README.md

 - **Format:** Actions are strings that depend on the current game phase and player role:
   - **Discussion Phase (All Players):**
     - Free-form text communication with other players in the same room
+    - Role revealing: `I reveal my card to [Player X]` to privately show your role to another player
   - **Leader Selection Phase (Room Leaders Only):**
     - **Select Hostage:** `[Player X]` or `[X]` where X is a player ID in the leader's room

 - **Examples:**
   - Discussion: `I am on the Blue team, and I'm not the President.`
+  - Role reveal: `I reveal my card to [Player 3]` (shows your true role only to Player 3)
   - Leader selection: `[Player 3]` or `[3]` to select Player 3 as a hostage

 - **Notes:** The game automatically handles hostage exchanges and room transitions.
 Leaders cannot select themselves as hostages.